leegeunhyeok/react-native-esbuild/docs/docs/package-presets/presets.md

 # Presets for packages

 If you are using the package, follow the configuration below.
+(apply preset configuration to `react-native-esbuild.config.js`)

-Can't find the package in the list?
+> Can't find the package in the list?
 Please leave the package information in an [issue](https://github.com/leegeunhyeok/react-native-esbuild/issues).

 ## @gorhom/bottom-sheet